Monthly Metagame Report

 How is this different from EDHREC or EDHTop16?

-How many games are included in the February 2026 report?
+How many games were tracked in February 2026?